Why beating inflation is turning out to be as hard as losing weight

 But the stubbornness of inflation has investors reassessing their calls for interest rate cuts.

-Investors are now bracing for fewer than three rate cuts and are eyeing the first potential rate cut in June or July.
+Investors are now bracing for fewer than three rate cuts and are eyeing the first potential rate cut in July at the earliest — though expectations can shift.

 Ultimately, however, like losing weight, much will depend on whether the Fed can finally shed the last "pounds" of inflation and get it to its goal of 2%.